AngelaYu-3/AngelaYu-3/README.md

 If any of the above points pique your interest, reach out at yuangela12@gmail.com

-Thank you for stopping bye :)
+Thank you for stopping by :)

 <!--
 **AngelaYu-3/AngelaYu-3** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.